Attachment Test: What It Really Measures and How to Interpret Your Results

 How does this test differ from a formal psychological diagnosis?

 This test is not a medical or diagnostic assessment.
 It does not diagnose mental disorders or replace psychotherapy.
-It functions as an empirical blueprint and self-reflection catalyst for personal development.
+It functions as a structured self-reflection map for personal development.

 Does the PRO report contain spiritual tools like Human Design?